vbaconnet-ledger/developer-portal/_docs/CI/10_general_process.md

 ---
 title: General Process
-subtitle: This section describes the general processes and way of working Ledger will follow while interacting with the teams wishing to add their currency on Ledger Live.
+subtitle: This section describes the general processes and way of working Ledger will follow while interacting with the teams who want to add their currency on Ledger Live.
 tags: []
 author:
 toc: true